Pitmairen/selection-search/README.md

 ## Changelog

+*0.9.6.1-ff*
+- Firefox only: Use correct command key for suggested action shortcut

 *0.9.6*
 - Fix issue where icons in some cases could fail to load because the fallback icon loading did not work.
 This may improve the icon loading for some users.